Our History: The ISB Story

 An International School is Born

-The International School of Pusan opened in September 1983 with 12 children in Kindergarten and Elementary School, and two teachers (the first Head of School, Mr. Tracey and the first teacher, Ms. Tracey).
-The school shared a building in Haeundae with a Korean Preschool.
+The International School of Pusan (ISP) opened in September 1983 with just 12 children in Kindergarten and Elementary School, guided by two pioneering educators - Mr. Tracey, the school’s first Head of School (1983–1986), and Ms. Tracey, its first teacher.
+ISP shared a modest building in Haeundae with a Korean preschool and began its journey as a warm, close-knit learning community.

-The student body grew steadily to around 60 children and in 1986 the school moved from Banyeo-dong to a renovated building in the Choryang area.
-David Taylor was appointed as Head of School and more teachers were hired.
-The school maintained a close relationship with the Baptist Mission and Hospital.
-In 1988 Korea hosted the Olympic games and ISP followed suit with a special mini-Olympics event.
+As word spread, the student body grew steadily to around 60 children.
+In 1986, the school moved from Banyeo-dong to a renovated building in the Choryang area, and David Taylor (1986-1991) was appointed as Head of School.
+More teachers joined, and ISP formed a strong affiliation with the Baptist Mission and Hospital, a partnership that further rooted the school in the local community.

 1990s